MounikaBeerelly/react-snippets-playground/README.md

   - Add Error Boundaries to catch UI errors gracefully.
   - Use React Profiler API to identify bottlenecks.
   - Monitor bundle size with tools like webpack-bundle-analyzer to keep app performant.

+## How to handle 1000s of APIs in React application?
+Handling thousands of APIs in a React application requires a well-structured architecture that supports scalability, maintainability, and performance.

+When working with hundreds or thousands of APIs in a React application, I focus on organizing API communication through a layered architecture and reusable utilities.
+Here’s how I handle it:
+- **Centralized API Layer:** I create a dedicated api/ directory with modular service files.
+Each file handles related endpoints—for example, userService.js, orderService.js, etc. This keeps API logic isolated from components.
+- **Axios Instance with Interceptors:** I use a configured Axios instance that handles base URL, headers, authentication tokens, error handling, and logging.
+This ensures consistency across all API calls and reduces repetition.
+- **Code Generation (Optional):** For large APIs, especially REST or GraphQL, I use tools like Swagger Codegen, OpenAPI Generator, or GraphQL Codegen to auto-generate request functions and types, which improves speed and accuracy.
+- **Caching and Performance:** I use libraries like React Query or TanStack Query to manage API calls, caching, and background refreshing.
+This reduces the number of network requests and improves user experience.
+- **Error and Loading State Abstraction:** I abstract common states (loading, error, empty) into reusable components or hooks, which avoids duplicating logic across screens.
+Pagination & Throttling: For endpoints returning large datasets, I implement pagination and debounce input-based APIs to reduce load and improve performance.
+- **Scalable Folder Structure:** I follow a feature-based folder structure and colocate related APIs with the corresponding UI components or hooks to maintain code clarity as the app scales.

+## When multiple APIs run at the same time in React, and how to detect which one failed?
+When multiple APIs are triggered in parallel, I use Promise.allSettled() instead of Promise.all.
+It allows me to check the status of each individual request and gracefully handle failures.
+I log errors, show fallback UI, and ensure successful APIs still render their data.

+## How to handle 1000 of rows in react tables?
+When rendering thousands of rows in a React table, I focus on performance and user experience.
+I use techniques like pagination, virtual scrolling, and lazy loading to avoid blocking the main thread and improve rendering efficiency.
+Here's how I typically approach it:
+1. **Pagination** – Load and display data in smaller chunks (e.g., 50 or 100 rows per page).
+2. **Virtualization** – Use libraries like react-window or react-virtualized to render only visible rows in the viewport.
+3. **Debouncing/Throttling** – For filtering and searching large datasets, I debounce the input to reduce re-renders.
+4. **Server-Side Fetching** – For very large datasets, I load data page-by-page from the backend using query parameters.
+5. **Table Libraries** – I prefer libraries like React Table, TanStack Table, or AG Grid, which support large datasets, virtualization, sorting, filtering, and more.

+## How to handle dynamic routes in React?
+I handle dynamic routes in React using React Router.
+I define dynamic route paths using :param syntax—for example, /user/:id.
+Then, inside the component, I extract the parameter using the useParams() hook.
+This helps me render dynamic pages like user profiles, product details, or blog posts based on URL parameters.

+## How to handle multi-forms in React?
+Handling multi-step forms (multi-forming) in React involves breaking a large form into smaller, manageable steps (or pages), while maintaining a shared form state.
+This improves UX and keeps the form structured.

+To handle multi-step forms in React, I split the form into separate components for each step and maintain a shared state—either in a parent component or using a state management library like Redux or Zustand.
+I control the current step using a step state variable and render the corresponding form component conditionally.
+I also validate each step individually and only allow progression when it's valid.
+At the end, I submit the combined data to the backend.

+##